-So, you’re thinking about coming along to one of Paul’s photography workshops and have some more questions?
-We hope the answers are covered below – but if they’re not, don’t hesitate to get in touch!
+So, you're thinking about working with Paul to design your ultimate photography workshop and have some more questions?
+We hope the answers are covered below - but if they're not, don't hesitate to get in touch!

 Why do you offer all-inclusive pricing?

 Building on years of experience, there are several factors involved in making sure you get the best out of your time with Paul on one of his workshops.
-Photographic tours can involve a lot of travel, early starts, late evenings and the need for quality sleep in between.
+Getting the best photographs out of any location can involve a lot of travel, early starts, late evenings and the need for quality sleep in between.
 Where other companies may offer a “budget” alternative, we believe our workshops offer the very best experience:

 - Healthy, hearty, eating is important when shooting in the wilderness or hiking between locations.
 By including all food and drink in quality restaurants at each location, we take away all of the stress of finding different food options each day and night.
 We handle all of that for you, including any dietary requirements.

-- Sole occupancy rooms allow you the best possible night’s sleep, as well as the privacy you may want from time to time when travelling around as a group.
-While others save money by using shared accommodation, we’re photographers too and know the value of having your own space.
+- Finally, selecting the best room options in each hotel allows you the best possible night’s sleep.
+While others may save money by using shared or low-cost accommodation, we’re photographers too and know the value of having your own comfortable space.

 Can I bring my wife/husband/partner/friend/child?

-Please let us know how you would like your accommodation configured (two beds or one double) after booking.
+Please let us know how you would like your accommodation configured (two beds or one king) after booking.